vpro/hackathon-streetnews/README.md

 ### Best: VR Oculus version
 Predefined location that we will have available in 3D to walk around in through your keyboard.
-Data layers will provide content at specific locations in the 3D world, like photo's, architecture, articles
+Data layers will provide content at specific locations in the 3D world, like photo's, architecture, articles.

+3D Amsterdam content can be found through http://www.yeggi.com/q/dam+square/ For instance http://www.thingiverse.com/thing:59538/#files, and then use it in ThreeJS like so: http://stackoverflow.com/questions/14686627/how-do-i-convert-a-stl-to-js

+As a fallback, what about Street View?

 #### Add Leap Motion / Makey Makey / PS controls for selection